quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 QuantumMaid supports dependency injection, but does not implement it.
 Out of the box, it is only able to instantiate classes that have a public constructor without any parameters (like our `GreetingUseCase`).
-It is recommended to use any existing dependency injection framework of your choice.
-QuantumMaid provides
+QuantumMaid is not prescriptive regarding your choice of dependency injection framework, and provides
 [detailed instructions on integrating popular dependency injection frameworks like Guice and Dagger](https://github.com/quantummaid/httpmaid/blob/master/docs/12_UseCases/5_DependencyInjection.md).

 ## 7. Testing